kwk/docker-registry-frontend/README.md

 The `docker-registry-frontend` is a pure web-based solution for browsing and modifying a private Docker registry.

+## PLEASE, READ THIS!

+***THIS VERSION OF THE DOCKER REGISTRY FRONTEND ONLY WORKS WITH THE DOCKER REGISTRY V2.
+THERE'S ALSO A LEGACY ["V1-DEPRECATED" BRANCH][v1branch] WHICH WORKS WITH THE OLD 0.9.1 DOCKER REGISTRY.
+THE ["V1-DEPRECATED" BRANCH][v1branch] IS VERY STABLE BUT WON'T RECEIVE SIGNIFICANT ATTENTION ANY LONGER BECAUSE THE OLD DOCKER REGISTRY WAS DECLARED DEPRECATED.***

+***THE V2 SUPPORT FOR THE DOCKER REGISTRY FRONTEND IS STILL UNDER ACTIVE DEVELOPMENT.
+THERE'S A FAIR CHANCE THAT A MAJORITY OF FEATURES IS NOT YET IMPLEMENTED.
+CHECK THE [ISSUES](https://github.com/kwk/docker-registry-frontend/issues) AND OPEN A BUG IF SOMETHING DOESN'T WORK RIGHT AWAY.***

+***TO PULL A VERSION OF THIS BRANCH FROM THE DOCKER HUB, MAKE SURE YOU PULL AND RUN ```konradkleine/docker-registry-frontend:v2```***

 # Features

 For a list of all the features, please see the [Wiki][features].